Diversity, Equity & Inclusion

 She is a board-certified general internist with significant leadership experience in clinical, educational, and administrative arenas.
 She is a clinician educator and has published over 100 peer-reviewed publications in top-tier medical education journals in the areas of resident assessment, communication skills, cultural competency education, workforce diversity and faculty development.

 Dr. Lypson graduated from Brown University and received her medical degree from Case Western Reserve University School of Medicine.
 She completed her graduate medical training at the Brigham and Women's Hospital in Internal Medicine - Primary Care, an affiliate of Harvard Medical School.
 Subsequently, she went on to complete a Robert Wood Johnson Clinical Scholars program at the University of Chicago and a master’s in Health Professions Education at the University of Illinois at Chicago.
+She is also a former Aspen Institute Health Innovators Fellow.

-Rafael Lantigua MD is Professor of Medicine and Dean’s Special Advisor for Community Affairs.
+Rafael Lantigua MD is Professor of Medicine at Columbia University Medical Center and Dean’s Special Advisor for Community Affairs.
 He is a member of the Admission Committee of Columbia University Medical School and member of the Internal Medicine Residency Selection Committee.
 Since 1995, he has represented Columbia University at the American Medical Association (AMA) Section on Medical Schools.
 In 2010 he served on the AMA Executive Committee.
 From 2005-10 he served as a member of the Board of Scientific Counselors of the National Institute on Aging (NIA).

 He has been actively involved in research on issues that affect the quality of life in minority populations.
 From 1988-94 he served as co-investigator in a large- scale community-based New York State Department of Health Program at Columbia to promote awareness and education of cardio-vascular disease in the Washington Heights-Inwood community.
 From 1998-2008 he served as the principal investigator in the National Institute of Aging-funded Columbia Center for Active Life of Minority Elders (Resource Center for Minority Aging Research).
 Since 1999 Dr. Lantigua has served as Deputy Director of the Taub Institute for Research on Alzheimer’s Disease and the Aging Brain, Columbia University.
 He has published more than 100 medical articles in peer-reviewed journals.